arkwright/vim-whiplash/README.md

     let g:WhiplashConfigDir = '/your/whiplash/configuration/dir/'

-Replace `/your/whiplash/configuration/dir/` with a path to the directory where your configuration files are stored.
+Replace `/your/whiplash/configuration/dir/` with a path to the directory where you want to store your Whiplash configuration files.

 When switching projects, you provide Whiplash with a project name.
 That project name is used to locate a Vimscript configuration file within